-Miami is no stranger to hurricanes–and no I’m not talking about the football team.
-Although we’ve had a lucky streak lately, you never know when one will return and damage your property.
-So, the folks here at Centry Air Designs have crafted a safety guide for you when the time comes.
+SOUTH FLORIDA is no stranger to hurricanes.
+Although we have had a lucky streak lately, you never know when one will return and damage your property.
+At CENTRY AIR DESIGNS we have crafted a HURRICANE GUIDE for you when the time comes.

 After you get the green light to go home after an evacuation from hurricanes, remember that there are things you should check, such as: